kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 ...
 ```

-You can find other details in the Job status by running:
+To review more details about the Job status, run the following command:

 ```shell
 kubectl -n default describe job sample-job-sl4bm
 ```

-The output will be similar to:
+The output is similar to the following:

 ```
 Name:             sample-job-sl4bm